GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fenced-frame/index.md

 layout: 'layouts/doc-post.njk'
 title: 'Fenced Frame'
 subhead: >
-  Embed content onto a page in more privacy-preserving way.
+  Embed content onto a page in a more privacy-preserving way.
 description: |
-  Embed content onto a page in more privacy-preserving way.
+  Embed content onto a page in a more privacy-preserving way.
 Learn about the Fenced Frame API and usage examples.
 authors:
   - jackjey
 date: 2022-02-28